phantomics/april/README.md

 ```

 All :in and :out values will be nullified, :count-from will return to its default setting, etc.

-## What APL Features are Implemented

-Actually, it's easier to list what's -not- implemented.

 ## What's Not Implemented And Won't Be